Updated: Sep 29, 2022

 TSH is not the only marker to check

-TSH is not the end of the story!
-A comprehensive thyroid panel should include free T3, free T4, anti-TPO antibodies, and anti-thyroglobulin antibodies.
+A comprehensive thyroid panel should include free T3, free T4, anti-TPO antibodies, and anti-thyroglobulin antibodies in addition to TSH.

 Free T3 (fT3): This is the active thyroid hormone that actually exerts its effect on the cells.
 It is responsible for energy production, hormone production, regulating bowel movements, and so much more.